univention/univention-corporate-server/doc/manual/mail/fetchmail.rst

 Fetchmail can be installed via the Univention App Center; simply select the :program:`Fetchmail` application and then click on :guilabel:`Install`.

-Once the installation is finished, there are additional input fields in the :menuselection:`Advanced settings --> Remote mail retrieval (single)` and :menuselection:`Remote mail retrieval (multi)` tab of the user administration which can be used to configure the collection of mails from an external server.
+After the installation, the :menuselection:`Advanced settings --> Remote mail retrieval (single)` and :menuselection:`Remote mail retrieval (multi)` tabs in the user administration provide additional input fields.
+Use them to configure the retrieval of emails from a remote mail server.

-The mails are delivered to the inboxes of the respective users.
-The primary email address must be configured for that.
-Before using multi-drop configurations it is recommended to read `THE USE AND ABUSE OF MULTIDROP MAILBOXES <fetchmail-multidrop_>`_ in the Fetchmail manual.
+Fetchmail delivers emails to the inboxes of the corresponding users.
+The user account must have the primary email address configured for this.
+Before using multi-drop configurations, read `THE USE AND ABUSE OF MULTIDROP MAILBOXES <fetchmail-multidrop_>`_ in the Fetchmail manual.

 The mail is fetched every twenty minutes once at least one email address is configured for mail retrieval.
 After the initial configuration of a user